namanmodani/CS-33/Notes/README.md

 # CS 33: Introduction to Computer Organization

-Notes for CS 33: Introduction to Computer Organization at UCLA.
+Notes from class.
+Adapted from @JohnnyKong, adjusted for Reinman.

 # Integer representation
 * Data types